NativeScript/docs-v7/tooling/debugging/chrome-devtools.md

 ## Plugin author’s guide
 Writing plugins is a great way to give back to the community by making application development ever easier by abstracting complex logic through a simple interface.
 What is even better is when your plugin can integrate *almost* seamlessly with the expanding arsenal of debugging tools provided by the platform.
 Following are the optional requirements and interfaces your plugin should comply to, to have your plugin's components/data shown in the respective DevTools panels.
--	Elements tab (UI plugins) - The following content concerns only plugin authors who wrap and expose native Android/iOS views in their work.
+-	Elements panel (UI plugins) - The following content concerns only plugin authors who wrap and expose native Android/iOS views in their work.
     If you are a plugin author, or plan to be one, you can either:

     - A: start off with a nativescript plugin template, which provides you with an already well-established structure to wrap native UI views in.
 To get started head over to the official seed's repository and follow the README instructions - https://github.com/NativeScript/nativescript-plugin-seed